Definitely Maybe: Singles box set

 The Definitely Maybe box set was released on 4 November 1996, featuring four discs of singles, including B-sides, and one disc of interviews.
 The set charted at number 23 on the UK Albums Chart.

 All songs written by Noel Gallagher, except "I Am the Walrus" by Lennon–McCartney.

-Chart position

-2014 reissue
+2014: 20th anniversary reissue

-As part of a promotional campaign entitled Chasing the Sun, the album was released on 19 May 2014, a deluxe edition featured the remastered original album packaged with two additional discs of material.
+To mark the 20th anniversary of the original release and as part of a promotional campaign entitled Chasing the Sun, the album was released on 19 May 2014, a deluxe edition featured the remastered original album packaged with two additional discs of material.
 Additionally, a limited edition reproduction of the band's original 1993 demo cassette was also made available to purchase.

+2024: 30th anniversary reissue

+To mark the 30th anniversary of the original release, the album was reissued on 30th August 2024.
+The reissue includes the remastered original album packaged with one additional disc containing the previously discarded original recording session from Monnow Valley along with outtakes from Sawmills Studios and a demo of Sad Song (with Liam Gallagher on vocals).

 DVD

 Definitely Maybe was released on DVD in September 2004 to mark the tenth anniversary of its original release.
 It went triple platinum in the UK.
 The DVD featured an hour-long documentary about the recording of the album featuring interviews with the band and its associates.
 Also included was the album in its entirety, at 48 kHz, including a remix of "Sad Song" with double tracked vocals during the chorus.
 "Sad Song" originally only appeared on the UK vinyl and Japanese CD versions of the album, as well as on a French bonus CD included with copies of the album sold at FNAC stores.
 Other content included live and TV performances of the album's twelve tracks, and the promo videos to "Supersonic" (UK & US versions), "Shakermaker", "Live Forever" (UK & US versions), "Cigarettes & Alcohol" and "Rock 'n' Roll Star".
 A limited-edition release in the UK and Ireland included a bonus DVD containing more live footage and anecdotes.

 There was also an accompanying made-for-TV documentary, entitled There We Were, Now Here We Are ... : The Making Of Oasis.
 This was broadcast on Channel 4 in the UK at 11:30 pm on Friday, 3 September, three days before the release of the Definitely Maybe DVD.
 The programme combined existing and unused interview footage from the DVD documentary and focused on the origins of the band, and the four singles from Definitely Maybe.
 It also included a clip of "All Around the World" performed live at a rehearsal session in the Boardwalk in 1992, five years before it was eventually recorded and released on Be Here Now.
 The DVD received the NME award for Best Music DVD.
 The DVD earned Gold status in Australia.